mbaze/bzpack/README.md

 `00000000` or `00000001` – End of stream.

 The compression ratio is decent but certainly not spectacular.
 However, the decoder is very short and this advantage becomes apparent at the extreme end of the scale, e.g. while coding 256 B intros.
-The format allows extended sizes and offsets (additional 1-byte reach for both).
+Optionally, the format supports increased block sizes and/or offsets at the expense of additional opcodes in the decoder.

+### E1E1

+The E1E1 format encodes literals as byte sequences preceded by *E1* code denoting the block length.
+Phrases are stored as *E1* length combined with plain 8-bit offset.
+There’s a 1-bit flag after each *E1* code indicating the block type.

+`E1`, `1` – Copy the next *E1* bytes to the output.

+`E1`, `0`, `ffffffff` – Copy *E1 + 1* bytes from the offset `ffffffff` relative to the current output position.

+`E1` > 255 - End of stream.

+The compression ratio is significantly improved compared to the previous format and the decoder still manages to be short.
+The format optionally supports increased offset lengths.

 #### Thanks